 Our Design and Technology Curriculum design is based on Chris Quigley Essentials Curriculum.
 Underpinned by the curriculum drivers, our design and technology curriculum sets out:

 A clear approach as to when the aspect of design and technology are covered.
 At early years, this is rooted in the children’s everyday experiences, from construction, junk modelling, cooking and outdoor learning opportunities.
-As they move into years one and two, they focus on developing their skills in design technology, including sliders and levers, structures, textiles and food.
+As they move into Years 1 and 2, they focus on developing their skills in design technology, including sliders and levers, structures, textiles and food.
 As they progress into KS2 (Year 3-6), they build on the skills covered in KS1 and develop further aspects of mechanical systems, structures, textiles, food.
 They also start to apply their learning in science through applying their electricity knowledge to a design project.
 In working this way the children work and develop their understanding throughout the primary phase.

 The road map gives you a really good overview of our design and technology curriculum from nursery to Year 6.